mathewmelwin20073/scale-and-chords-finder/README.md

 #  Key & Chord Finder (Java)
-A beginner project built during my first year of B.Tech CSE This is a simple Java-based music theory project that:
+A beginner project built during my first year of B.Tech CSE
+- This is a simple terminal based music theory project that:
 - Generates major scales
 - Displays chords in a key
 - Finds the relative minor